 During his wait for the book’s delivery to Canada, I kept exchanging emails with Paul and Marco.
 Actually, I played the role of the man-in-the-middle as Paul doesn’t speak Italian and Marco doesn’t speak English—I really hope I managed to transmit their words back and forth properly!
 During this period, Paul discovered the Nazi Forced Labour Documentation Centre.
 This may be another useful source of information for whoever is trying to find out more details about the people who were imprisoned in these work camps.

-Paul, John, and I share the desire to keep alive the memories of the Italian Military Internees who were captured, imprisoned, starved, beaten, humiliated, and in many cases, killed during the Second World War.
+Paul, Marco, and I share the desire to keep alive the memories of the Italian Military Internees who were captured, imprisoned, starved, beaten, humiliated, and in many cases, killed during the Second World War.
 We feel that this is our moral duty.
 Hopefully, this post and the previous one will be helpful to other people who share this goal.